StijnLemm/StijnLemm/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on a game with OpenGL and OpenCV.
+- 🔭 I’m currently working on a Indoor localization system using WSN and UWB positioning.

-- 🌱 I’m currently learning programming language C++.
+- 🌱 I’m currently learning programming language Rust

 - 👯 I’m looking to collaborate on embedded projects!